 Bicycle facilities in Truro consist primarily of shared-use paths or narrow shoulders along existing roadways.
 Several bike trails also exist within the Cape Cod National Seashore and in the developed areas of the town, including Head of the Meadow Bike Trail and several off-road, multi-use, unnamed trails.
-Along Route 6, Route 6A, Old County Road, and Castle Road, there is a shared bike path, which makes up a segment of the Claire Saltonstall Bikeway stretching 135 miles from Boston to Provincetown.
+Two-lane sections of Route 6 have designated bike lanes.
+Along Route 6A, Old County Road, and Castle Road, there is a share-the-road bikeway, which makes up a segment of the Claire Saltonstall Bikeway (an on-road designated bicycle route) stretching 135 miles from Boston to Provincetown.
 Cyclists use South Highland Road and Highland Road in the summertime to travel between the ocean side and Route 6A/Shore Road, although there is no formal bicycle lane.
 The unseparated use corridors are frustrating and dangerous to cyclists and drivers alike.
 Truro has limited sidewalks and crosswalks, with no roadways where sidewalks are on both sides of the road.